 3. Your days may start later than normal because everything will still be there whenever you decide to wake up.
 This is not necessarily a great part of the mindset to have.
 Mainly because right around 10-11am is when everyone else is trying to get to the parks.
 So the busses will be crowded, the lines longer and you will have missed that lovely time of the morning in the parks between 8-10am when fewer people are there.

-6. And yes, there will be times when you can’t figure out whats holding up the line, wonder why you have to wait, and people may annoy you.
+6. And yes, there will be times when you can’t figure out whats holding up the line.
+You’ll stand there wondering why you have to wait, and people may annoy you.
 But again, this is primarily because your level of Disney expertise has skyrocketed since becoming a pass holder.
 Be patient.

 Our Disney Vacation Planning Changed